howtomakeaturn/laravel-simple-ab/README.md

 A simple package for a/b testing.

-If you don't use auto-discovery, add the ServiceProvider to the providers array in config/app.php

 # Installation

 If you don't use auto-discovery, add the ServiceProvider to the providers array in config/app.php